tonycapone/cloud_catalog_ai/README.md

 `CustomerLogo` Optional.
 The logo that will be displayed next to generated responses.
 `openAIAPIKey` is self explanatory

-## Useful commands
+## Stack Description

-* `cdk deploy`      deploy this stack to your default AWS account/region
-* `cdk diff`        compare deployed stack with current state
-* `cdk synth`       emits the synthesized CloudFormation template
+### KendraStack
+This stack creates a Kendra index.
+It also creates a Kendra datasource for the index and initiates a sync job to populate the datasource with the scraped URLs.

+### KbStreamlitAppStack
+This stack creates a Streamlit ChatBot app that interacts with the Kendra Index.